unanimousaditya/Predicting-Body-Mass-Index-BMI-Category-from-Height-Weight/Predicting-Body-Mass-Index-BMI-Category-from-Height-Weight/README.md

 # PREDICTING BODY MASS INDEX (BMI) CATEGORY FROM HEIGHT & WEIGHT
-## A Comprehensive Machine Learning Approach for Automated Health Screening and Digital Healthcare Applications
+## A Comprehensive Machine Learning-Based Framework for Automated Health Risk Assessment, Disease Prediction, and Digital Healthcare Enablement.
+This project proposes an end-to-end intelligent system that leverages supervised learning algorithms to analyze biomedical data, predict potential health risks, and automate the early screening process.
+The framework is designed to improve accessibility to preventive healthcare, reduce manual diagnostic workloads, and enable integration with digital health platforms such as telemedicine and e-clinics.
+It emphasizes accuracy, scalability, and real-time processing to ensure reliable health evaluations in both rural and urban settings.
+The system serves as a foundation for future-ready, AI-powered digital health ecosystems.

 ---